Crown-Matrix/Testing/README.md

 -Protected means if any exception is rasied while running the given function with an item in the list, the exception will be ignored and continue looping through the list running the function on all items

 ### IndexOf(data,method)
-Returns index of occurence(s) of nodes with the given data.
+-Returns index of occurence(s) of nodes with the given data.
 Method:
 1. First Occurence
 2. Last Occurence